 We can reduce the number of disk fetches required for the B-tree even more by using the following methods.
 First, the upper levels of the tree can be stored in main memory at all times.
-Because the tree branches so quickly, the top two levels
+Because the tree branches so quickly, the top two levels (levels 0 and 1) require relatively little space.
+If the B-tree is only height four, then

-2This concept can be extended further if higher space utilization is required.
+$^{^2}$ This concept can be extended further if higher space utilization is required.
 However, the update routines become much more complicated.
 I once worked on a project where we implemented 3-for-4 node split and merge routines.
 This gave better performance than the 2-for-3 node split and merge routines of the B-tree.
 However, the spitting and merging routines were so complicated that even their author could no longer understand them once they were completed!

-(levels 0 and 1) require relatively little space.
-If the B-tree is only four levels deep, then at most two disk fetches (internal nodes at level two and leaves at level three) are required to reach the pointer to any given record.
+at most two disk fetches (internal nodes at level two and leaves at level three) are required to reach the pointer to any given record.

-As mentioned earlier, a buffer pool should be used to manage nodes of the B-tree.
+A buffer pool could be used to manage nodes of the B-tree.
 Several nodes of the tree would typically be in main memory at one time.
 The most straightforward approach is to use a standard method such as LRU to do node replacement.
 However, sometimes it might be desirable to "lock" certain nodes such as the root into the buffer pool.
 In general, if the buffer pool is even of modest size (say at least twice the depth of the tree), no special techniques for node replacement will be required because the upper-level nodes will naturally be accessed frequently.